 5. What about vaccinations?

 It depends on what countries you visit, but generally for Laos the same rules apply as other places on South East Asia.
 Please see your doctor at least two months before you leave to discuss your plans.
 When making the appointment, mention the ages of your children and ask if they need to come to the appointment; when you go, bring everyone’s vaccination records, and ask the doctor to note down their blood groups for you.
 If any of your children has a pre-existing medical condition, ask for help in identifying a doctor in your destination who specializes in the same condition.
+For current COVID-19 related information see our COVID-19 Updates for Laos Travel information.

 6. Family Travel & Malaria or Dengue Fever